-Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 1 Easy Topic: Taxpayer filing requirements

 6. An extension to file a tax return does not extend the due date for tax payments.